claudiobartolini/functions/README.md

 #### Step 3.
 Create the Docker Container
 Environment variables:
-    * Paste the contents of your JSON config file into the `BOX_CONFIG` environment variable.
+    * Paste the contents of your JSON config file into a new file.
+Edit the file to assign the `BOX_CONFIG` environment variable to the JSON string obtained (e.g. `BOX_CONFIG={ client_id : .... }` and save the file in the working directory
         * *Storing the application config in an environment variable makes it easier to secure and manage*

 Go to the directory that has your Dockerfile and run the following command to build the Docker image.
 The -t flag lets you tag